adamskys/sunnyside-fementor/README.md

 ## Overview

-Desktop version is done.
+Desktop version is done for 1440px screen.
 Mobile not finished yet.

 ### Screenshot